HiSET and GED Exams and Eligibility Requirements

-The Tennessee State Board of Education has ruled that passing the HiSET exam (powered by PSI) is currently the only method for earning a recognized Tennessee high school equivalency diploma.
-The Adult Education Division is the liaison for the HiSET program.
+The Tennessee State Board of Education has ruled that achieving a High School Equivalency Diploma can now be obtained through several different pathways.
 As such, the Division creates a policy that aligns with Tennessee laws concerning high school equivalency testing and eligibility requirements.
-To take the HiSET exam, testers must meet the following eligibility requirements:
+Tennessee now offers both HiSET and GED exams.
+To take the HiSET and GED exams, testers must meet the following eligibility requirements:

-• Age: You must be at least 18 years of age without a high school diploma or equivalency to take the HiSET exam.
-If you are 17 years old, you must have an age waiver (Click here to access age waiver entitled HiSET Recommendation Form) signed by your local director of schools and present it at the time of your test.
+• Age: You must be at least 18 years of age without a high school diploma or equivalency to take the HiSET and GED exams.
+If you are 17 years old, you must have an age waiver (Click here to access age waiver entitled HSE Recommendation Form) signed by your local director of schools or designee, leader of the nonpublic school, or parent/guardian of a home-schooled student and upload the completed form to the Age Waiver Zendesk for approval.
 Please submit the age waiver recommendation form using this Zendesk link: Submit a request – Tennessee Department of Labor and Workforce Development (tn.gov).

-• Residency: You do not have to be a resident of Tennessee to take the HiSET exam.
+• Residency: You do not have to be a resident of Tennessee to take any of the approved exams.

-• Identification: You must present identification on test day at the HiSET test center.
-A valid driver's license, passport, military ID, or another form of government-issued (national or foreign) identification that shows name, address, date of birth, signature and photograph are acceptable forms of identification.
+• Identification: You must present identification on test day at the HiSET and GED test centers.
+A valid driver's license, passport, military ID, or another form of government-issued (national or foreign) identification that shows name, address, date of birth, signature, and photograph are acceptable forms of identification.
 Outdated or expired identification will not be accepted.

-The Division also approves test centers to offer the HiSET exam.
+The Division also approves test centers to offer the HiSET and GED exams.
 Test centers interested in applying to offer the HiSET should complete and submit the HiSET Test Center Application form.
 (Click here to access form entitled HiSET Test Center Application.)
+To offer the GED exam, contact Valeria Voiles at Valeria.l.voiles@tn.gov.

-How can I receive a voucher that allows me to take the HiSET exam for free?
+How can I receive a voucher that allows me to take the HiSET or GED exam for free?

 Adult learners can earn High School Equivalency Diplomas